tudat-team/tudatpy/docs/tudatpy/source/dynamics/propagation_setup/integrator.rst

 ``integrator``
 ==============
-This module provides the functionality for creating integrator settings.
+This module provides the functionality for creating integrator settings used for the numerical propagation of states of bodies.

+The main interfaces with Tudat are the ``integrator_settings`` inputs to the propagator settings functions in the :ref:`propagator` module (such as :func:`~tudatpy.dynamics.propagation_setup.propagator.translational`, :func:`~tudatpy.dynamics.propagation_setup.propagator.rotational` and
+:func:`~tudatpy.dynamics.propagation_setup.propagator.multitype`).
+This input is of type :class:`~tudatpy.dynamics.propagation_setup.integrator.IntegratorSettings`  **The functions in this submodule are used to create these settings objects.**

+More details on the integrator settings and the manner in which to control the step-sizes is given on `a dedicated user guide page <https://docs.tudat.space/en/latest/user-guide/state-propagation/propagation-setup/integration-setup.html>`_

 Functions